seungguini/youcos/README.md

 | upload date | no. of replies|
 | no. of likes| no. of upvotes|
 | no. of dislikes| -        |

-- Url
-- Title
-- Channel name
-- No. of views
-- Date Uploaded
-- No. of likes
-- No. of dislikes
-- Comment Text
-- Comment Author
-- Comment Date
-- No. of replies to comment
-- No. of upvotes for comments

 ## Dependencies
 - [Selenium](https://www.selenium.dev/)